 - Treat Your Living Will as a Living Document: Your wishes can change, so it’s important to review and update your living will after major life events.
 Once it’s signed, give copies to your doctor and key family members so it can be found and used when needed.

-What Is a Living Will and Why Do You Need One in Missouri?
+What is a Missouri Living Will and Why Do I Need One?

 A living will is a legal document that speaks for you when you can’t.
 It clearly outlines your preferences for medical care if you become terminally ill or permanently unconscious and are unable to communicate.
 This isn’t just a piece of paper; it’s your voice, ensuring your values are honored.
 In Missouri, a living will gives you control over your medical treatments and provides clear guidance for your family and doctors during an incredibly stressful time.
 It’s a fundamental part of planning for the unexpected.